hey-mike/Notes/AWS/networking_infrastructure_for_a_single_VPC_application.md

 ## VPC PEERING

 - An AWS VPC peering connection is a networking connection between two VPCs that enables you to route traffic between them privately.
-You can create a VPC peering connection between your own VPCs, **with a VPC in another AWS account**, or **with a VPC in a different AWS Region**.
+You can create a VPC peering **connection between your own VPCs**, **with a VPC in another AWS account**, or **with a VPC in a different AWS Region**.
 - AWS uses the existing infrastructure of a VPC to create a VPC peering connection
 - it is neither a gateway nor a VPN connection, and does not rely on a separate piece of physical hardware.